jessesquires/jessesquires.com/_posts/2017-09-10-building-a-site-with-jekyll-on-nfsn.md

 > This directory is the heart of your site.
 All of the content in this directory is directly accessible via the web.
 You can put all your static HTML files, images, .htaccess files, and most scripts in this directory.
 * `/home/protected/` &mdash; This is reserved for content that should be *indirectly* accessible, and other things like custom Ruby gem installs.
 > This directory is available for data files and other content that should be indirectly accessible via the web.
 For example, putting included source files, libraries, configuration and permanent data files that are used by PHP or CGI scripts into this directory makes them accessible to the script, but prevents them from being directly downloaded over the web.
 * `/home/private/` &mdash; Equivalent to `~`.
-For anything that should not be accessible via the web, like Git repos.
+For anything that should not be accessible via the web, like Git repos, or privately used gems for a Jekyll site.
 > This directory is yours to use for personal files that you do not want accessible via the web at all.
 For example, if you're building a custom C++ CGI script, it would be appropriate to put the source code in this directory.
 This directory is also your "home" directory for Unix shell purposes.

 Additional notes on `/home/protected/` from NFSN: